dmawardi/laravel-blog/README.md

 2. Create a new folder in the views folder called components.
 Everything in here will be automatically made available in your blade files.
 It allows for using curly braces instead of @ directives for inserting content

 The second method is the preferred method.

+## Procedure for using components

+1. Create a new folder in the views folder called components (if it doesn't exist)
+2. Create a new blade file in the components folder
+3. Use the blade file in the views folder

+## Procedure for building models

+1. Create a new migration file and models using the command: php artisan make:model ModelName -m
+2. Add the columns to the migration file
+3. Run the migration using the command: php artisan migrate
+4. Add the fillable/protected columns to the model
+5. Add the relationships to the model by adding methods to the model that return the relationshp: hasMany, belongsTo, belongsToMany, etc.
+6. Once the relationships have been added, to avoid n+1 queries, use the with() method to eager load the relationships
+7. Add seeds to the database using the command: php artisan db:seed (This will use the seeder file in the database/seeders folder)

 ## Helpful tips